Swyatoslav/test-server/README.md

-# Card verifier
+# BIN verifier

 ## Description

-This service checks information of bank card by BIN number.
-If there is no information<br> for requested card or request was invalid, user will see an error on UI.
+This service checks information of bank by BIN number.
+If there is no information<br> for requested BIN or request was invalid, user will see an error on UI.